The power of thinking out loud for your small business

 When you hear the words “thinking out loud” what do you think?
 Sometimes, I talk to myself and I count that as thinking out loud.
 But it’s so much more than that.

 It’s the process of talking about the issues and challenges that affect your business.
 And not to yourself either!
 It’s about talking through where your business is now and where you want it to be in the future with someone you know you can rely on for advice.
 Someone who will look at your business from a fresh perspective and talk through ways in which you can improve it.

 Now, I don’t know about you, but I know that I don’t have all the answers.
-I know that working with someone who has different experience to me will help me grow my business.
-And whilst I’ve been thinking of a more formal advisor for my business, I’ve also been thinking about what the benefits might be.
-Here’s what I came up with.
-Hopefully, they’ll resonate with you too!
+I know that working with someone who has a different experience from me will help me grow my business.
+That’s why I work with a mentor myself.
+It adds immense value to my business and it’s a way to not feel as though I’m doing this on my own.